 Automations can significantly enhance productivity by taking routine tasks and processes off of your to-do list.
 Plus, by setting up automations, you’ll be able to ensure consistency while freeing up time for more strategic activities.
 This will also help you maintain data hygiene which is, of course, a vital element of a functioning Salesforce as mentioned above.
 Inaccurate data can lead to misguided decisions, wasted resources, and missed opportunities.

-In order to determine what to automate, you’ll need to first identify all of the repetitive tasks for your team.
+To determine what to automate, you’ll need to first identify all the repetitive tasks for your team.
 Then, you can develop and implement automation rules with clear triggers and actions.
-And lastly, you’ll want to continuously monitor and optimize automation processes for maximum efficiency.
+And lastly, you’ll want to monitor and optimize automation processes for maximum efficiency.

 6. Implement Strong Security Measures